ProgSoc/ProgComp2024/comp/solar/prob.md

 ```

 # 🇦🇶Solar powered research station
 A remote Antarctic research station is being designed and solar cells are being considered as a method of powering the station.
-The station is set to be located at a **latitude of -76** (76° lower than the equator).
-The Earth's equator is on a **23.5° axial tilt** from it's orbital plane.
-Assume that the orbital inclination is 0° and that the Earth's axis of rotation is leaning 23.5° directly away from the sun as shown in the diagram below.
-A solar panel can be **rotated north and south by ±15° from pointing straight up** with motors but doing so costs **1 joule per degree** of rotation.
+The station is set to be located at a **latitude of -76** (76° lower than the equator.
+The Earth's equator is on a **23.5° axial tilt** it's orbital plane and assume that it's orbital inclination is 0°.
+A solar panel can be **rotated north and south by ±15° from pointing straight** with motors but doing so costs **1 joule per degree** of rotation.
 The panel outputs $\alpha\cos(\theta)$ watts (joules per second) where $\theta$ is the angle between the panel and the sun and $\alpha$ is your question input.
-Find the maximum possible number of joules that can be generated in 1 day within ±0.5 joules.
+Find the maximum possible number of joules that can be generated in 1 day.

 ![diagram](diagram.png)